Skillabill/Movies4U/README.md

 #### Milestone Project 3: Practical Python and Data Centric Development
 The purpose of this project was to design and implement an application with the following two functions.
 * Firstly to allow users to review movies and upload those reviews onto a publicly available application on the internet.
-* And secondly to allow users to use this application to search movie reviews.
+* And secondly, to allow users to use this application to search movie reviews.

 The Project can be viewed [here](https://flicksreviews.herokuapp.com/ ).